top of page

 15th: 1 Point

-A tie at the end of the series will be decided by the majority of the best placings.
-If a further tie exists, it will be decided by the better placing Rider in the last race of the series.
+In the event of a tie in the overall series standings, the rider with the most highest race results will be placed higher.
+If a tie still exists, it will be decided by the best result in the final race of the series.

-Register for Events – Sign up through our event pages by completing the registration form and paying online.
+3. Register for Events – Sign up through our event pages (https://www.whes.au/event-list)by completing the registration form and paying online.

 Race Day Guide